Operation-Alpha-One/SythNode/Readme.md

 Macro Systems , and Your SSH and Internet Ports...
 You can Increase The amount of Channels you have open to allow more Interfaces to Stream to you or you can redirect` data flows to your teams and they can mix and redirect them back to you as a single channel feed...` The possibilitys are endless, Open Source and completely Community driven for expandibilty and creative exploration and expression....`
-I hope you join me in this project and we will have an incrediable journey into the future of musical expressio that we as race so much desires ....` \
+I hope you join me in this project and we will have an incrediable journey into the future of musical expressio that we as race so much desires ....`
 },
-fi
 \
-if

 {
 #One Love , One Soul , One Chance!`
 #Become the One and The One Will Become!`